 Those Shoes by Maribeth Boelts All Jeremy wants is a pair of those shoes, the ones everyone at school seems to be wearing.
 But Jeremy’s grandma tells him they don’t have room for "want," just "need," and what Jeremy needs are new boots for winter.
 Jeremy comes to realize that the things he has — warm boots, a loving grandma, and the chance to help a friend — are worth more than the things he wants. (additional classroom resources available HERE.)

-For the past six years, Embracing Our Differences Reading Day has engaged tens of thousands of elementary school students throughout Sarasota and Manatee counties.
-The objective has been to show children that reading is fun and important by stimulating student-mentor conversations about diversity, bullying and respect.
-In 2019, with the help of 350 volunteers, this initiative reached 6,300 students from local elementary schools and provided more 6,500 books for students and classrooms.
-This massive outreach reflects a collaboration between EOD and the Suncoast Campaign for Grade-Level Reading, a joint effort supported by The Patterson Foundation, the Community Foundation of Sarasota County, United Way Suncoast and an anonymous family foundation.
+This massive outreach reflects a collaboration between Embracing Our Differences and the Suncoast Campaign for Grade-Level Reading, a joint effort supported by The Patterson Foundation, the Community Foundation of Sarasota County, United Way Suncoast and an anonymous family foundation.
 The program’s profound impact earned national honors when the Campaign for Grade-Level Reading recognized it as a “Best Event” at its All-America City Awards Ceremony in 2016.